hyliang96/Guided-Denoise/README.md

 ### Run guided denoiser

-This step only consumes four GPUs. (we used GeForce GTX TITAN X, 12212 MB)
+This step only consumes 3 GPUs. (we used GeForce GTX TITAN X, 12212 MB)

 - Select attack methods for training a guided denoiser